ReagentX/Logria/README.md

 # Logria

-A powerful CLI tool that puts log analytics at your fingertips.
+A powerful CLI tool that puts log aggregation at your fingertips.
 This is a Rust implementation of my [Python](https://github.com/ReagentX/Logria-py) proof-of-concept.

 ## tl;dr

 - Live filtering of data from other processes, replacing `grep`
 - Use shell commands or files as input, save sessions and come back later
 - Replace regex/filter without killing the process or losing the stream's history
-- Parse logs using user-defined rules, apply analytics methods on top
+- Parse logs using user-defined rules, apply aggregation methods on top

 ## Installation